nsortur/nsortur.github.io/_pages/about.md

 I'm a senior undergraduate student at [Northeastern University](https://www.northeastern.edu) studying Computer Science, with a concentration in Artificial Intelligence and a minor in Mathematics.
 I'm currently doing a research co-op at [MIT Lincoln Laboratory](https://www.ll.mit.edu/), solving differentiable inverse design problems in the radar domain.
 I've worked in the Geometric Learning Lab advised by [Professor Robin Walters](https://www.khoury.northeastern.edu/people/robin-walters/), and also have been involved with the [The Helping Hands Lab](https://www2.ccs.neu.edu/research/helpinghands/).

 My current research interests involve transparent machine learning in physical systems for algorithmic design, decision-making, and dynamics modeling.
+I'm looking for PhD programs, with the goal of further understanding the requirements for safe AGI by investigating these topics.

 ## Updates